 Solution 3: Give Them the Cold Shoulder

-Do this as soon as they bite you.
+Could you do this as soon as they bite you?
 Move away from them and ignore them for a while.

 If you’re not strong in disciplining, your dog may never learn.

 There are many benefits of socializing dogs.
 Animals that learn to be around others and different stimuli behave the best.